Once you send your application, there are a few things you can expect.

 How we assess your application

-- paid your processing fee, and
+- paid your processing fee,

 - included all documents.

-Your application will be delayed if:
+Your application may be delayed if:

-- there are criminal or security problems or we need to do more background checks,
+- we need to do more background checks,

 Decision on your application